Slavery in Egypt

-Slavery in Egypt existed up until the early 20th century.
-It differed from the previous slavery in ancient Egypt, being managed in accordance with Islamic law from the conquest of the Caliphate in the 7th century until the practice stopped in the early 20th-century, having been gradually abolished in the late 19th century.
+Slavery in Egypt was practised until the early 20th century.
+It differed from slavery in ancient Egypt, being managed in accordance with Islamic law from the conquest of the Caliphate in the 7th century until the practice stopped in the early 20th century, having been gradually phased out when the slave trade was banned in the late 19th century.

-During the Islamic history of Egypt, slavery were mainly focused on three categories: male slaves used for soldiers and bureaucrats, female slaves used for sexual slavery as concubines, and female slaves and eunuchs used for domestic service in harems and private households.
-At the end of the period, there were a growing agricultural slavery.
-The people enslaved in Egypt during Islamic times mostly came from Europe and Caucasus (referred to as "white"), or from the Sudan and Africa South of the Sahara through the Trans-Saharan slave trade (referred to as "black").
+During the Islamic history of Egypt, slaves were mainly of three categories: male slaves used for soldiers and bureaucrats, female slaves used for sexual slavery as concubines, and female slaves and eunuchs used for domestic service in harems and private households.
+At the end of the period, there was a growing agricultural slavery.
+The people enslaved in Egypt during Islamic times mostly came from Europe and Caucasus (who were referred to as "white"), or from the Sudan and Africa South of the Sahara through the Trans-Saharan slave trade (who were referred to as "black").
+British pressure led to the abolishment of the slave trade between 1877 and 1884.
+Slavery itself was not abolished, but it gradually died out after the abolition of the slave trade, since no new slaves could be legally acquired, and existing slaves were given the right to apply for freedom.
+People were still held as slaves as late as the 1930s.

+To this day, Egypt remains a source, transit, and destination country for human trafficking, particularly forced labor and forced prostitution (cf. human trafficking in Egypt), although the government has taken steps to suppress such activities in the 21st century.

+Abbasid Egypt: 750–935

+Egypt was under the Abbasid Caliphate in 750–935.
+The institution of slavery therefore followed the institution of slavery in the Abbasid Caliphate, although it did have its own local character.